 The challenges faced by our oceans and their inhabitants today are huge.
-To address these challenges, and to bring about sustainable and effective change, there is a need to weave together the fields of research, conservation and education.
+To address these challenges, and to bring about sustainable and effective change, there is a need to weave together the strands of research, conservation and education.

 The raw ideas upon which the organisation was founded are